top of page

 SAFEGUARDING CHILDREN

-You can help protect children facing the threat of abuse, exploitation and trafficking.
+You can help protect children facing the threat of abuse, exploitation and violence.

 SAFEGUARDING POLICY

 These guidelines and standards shall be adhered to in all of our projects, communications, initiatives, office policies, training policies, hiring policies, office and administrative as well as on-field procedures.
-Furthermore, these guidelines shall be promoted in all of the countries and territories we work in, and we shall provide provisions or support provisions that eradicate or reduce the risk of harm such as violent extremism, terrorism, female genital cutting, child trafficking and sexual exploitation, natural hazards and man-made disasters, violence in schools and at home, child labour and early marriage, social exclusion and discrimination, lack of care and a supportive environment.
+Furthermore, these guidelines shall be promoted in all of the countries and territories we work in, and we shall provide provisions or support provisions that eradicate or reduce the risk of harm such as violent extremism, terrorism, female genital cutting, child trafficking and sexual exploitation, natural hazards and man-made disasters, violence in schools and at home, child labour and early marriage, social exclusion and discrimination.

-To reduce the risks for children, we monitor staff and external people that work for us or come in contact with children.
+To reduce the risks for children, we monitor staff and external people who work for us or come in contact with children.
 These mechanisms are designed to prevent harm:

 1. Internal responsibilities

-A designated Board Member is designated as the Safeguarding Specialist and is assigned to ensure children are protected in relation to all Board decisions.
-All Board members, relevant staff, interns and volunteers, and where appropriate, partners/suppliers must obtain character and criminal clearance from their home countries or territories of operation before joining Football for Humanity.
+Board Members are designated Safeguarding Specialists and are assigned to ensure children are protected in relation to all Board decisions.
+All Board members, relevant staff, interns and volunteers, and where appropriate, partners/suppliers must obtain character and criminal clearance from their home countries or territories of operation before joining Football for Humanity, such as Disclosure and Barring Service (DBS) from the UK Government.

-Football for Humanity staff and long-term volunteers undergo formal Safeguarding training.
+Football for Humanity staff and long-term volunteers undergo formal child protection and safeguarding training.
 Children’s participation in our activities will be monitored to serve their best interests and protection from unintended harm.
 This likewise covers details and images of children and other community members, and we shall ensure that data and images are appropriate and are held as safely as possible.
-To prevent future conflicts, we will issue information among partners, guardians and caregivers such that they will also be familiar with our Safeguarding policy.
+To prevent future conflicts, we will issue information to partners, guardians, and caregivers so that they are familiar with our safeguarding policy.

 2. External responsibilities

-To ensure we do not put children at risk through contact with external people, who do not work for Football for Humanity, we may, from time to time, consult with the authorities, other organisations and the appropriate government office to vet partners potential employees, and consultants.
-We retain the right to turn down requests to support Football for Humanity at our discretion.
+To ensure we do not put children at risk through contact with external people who do not work for Football for Humanity, we may, from time to time, consult with the authorities, other organisations and the appropriate government office to vet partners, potential employees, and consultants.
+At our discretion, we retain the right to turn down requests to support Football for Humanity.
 We require supporters visiting communities or those whom we put into direct contact with children to obtain a background check from the DBS or local criminal record check before being accepted to the organisation.

 We screen all communications from sponsors to sponsored children for any inappropriate written or visual material.
-Where the sponsor writes in a child’s local language not spoken at Football for Humanity, local colleagues are asked to carefully check the content.
+Where the sponsor writes in a child’s local language not spoken at Football for Humanity, local colleagues are asked to check the content carefully.

 3. Reporting and responding